-- Chapter 2, "Using Web Server 1.1 Plug-Ins with Oracle WebLogic Server" describes the plug-ins provided by Oracle for use with WebLogic Server. - Chapter 3, "Installing and Configuring the Apache HTTP Server Plug-In" describes how to install and configure the Apache HTTP Server plug-in. - Chapter 4, "Configuring the Plug-In for Oracle HTTP Server" describes how to install and configure the Oracle HTTP Server plug-in. - Chapter 5, "Installing and Configuring the Microsoft IIS Plug-In" describes how to install and configure the Microsoft Internet Information Server plug-in. - Chapter 6, "Performing Common Tasks" describe common tasks that you perform for the plug-ins provided by Oracle for use with WebLogic Server. - Chapter 7, "Parameters for Web Server Plug-Ins" describes the parameters that you use to configure the Apache and Microsoft IIS Web server plug-ins.
+- Chapter 2, "Using Web Server 1.1 Plug-Ins with Oracle WebLogic Server" describes the plug-ins provided by Oracle for use with WebLogic Server. - Chapter 3, "Installing and Configuring the Apache HTTP Server Plug-In" describes how to install and configure the Apache HTTP Server plug-in. - Chapter 4, "Configuring the Plug-In for Oracle HTTP Server" describes how to install and configure the Oracle HTTP Server plug-in. - Chapter 5, "Installing and Configuring the Microsoft IIS Plug-In" describes how to install and configure the Microsoft Internet Information Server plug-in. - Chapter 6, "Installing and Configuring the Oracle iPlanet Web Server Plug-In" describes how to install and configure the Oracle iPlanet Web Server Plug-In. - Chapter 7, "Performing Common Tasks" describe common tasks that you perform for the plug-ins provided by Oracle for use with WebLogic Server. - Chapter 8, "Parameters for Web Server Plug-Ins" describes the parameters that you use to configure the Apache HTTP Server, Microsoft IIS, and Oracle iPlanet Web server plug-ins.